afourmy/pyNMS/README.md

 - [x] Fix the zoom that doesn't work well (zooming and unzooming)
 - [x] Left-clicking on an object updates the property window if it is deiconified
 - [x] Hide/show display per type of objects
-- [ ] Draw an arc instead of a straigth line when there are several links between two nodes.
+- [x] Draw an arc instead of a straigth line when there are several links between two nodes.
+- [ ] Add arrows on trunks for route highlight
 - [ ] Change the mouse pointeur when going over an object
 - [ ] Per-layer 3D display with nodes duplication
 - [ ] Modified Dijkstra to find the longest path/widest path